 Scalding the process wherein the temperature of the cheese vat is raised to approximately 39 °C or 102 °F to scald the curd particles.
 The cheese maker checks the consistency of the cheese curd, once it passes the consistency test, the curd is cut into the right sizes using a cheese harp or curd cutter.

 For more information on how cheese is made, please feel free to look for other articles in our website.
 If you want to start a cheese-making business, it is best to get help from an expert in the field.
 Contact us now to learn what you need to do in order to start your business right.
-Learn the first steps to take and the dairy processing equipment you’ll need.
+Learn the first steps to take and the dairy equipment you’ll need.